linto-ai/linto-stt/README.md

 ## Installation

 ### Packaged in Docker
-To start the LinSTT service on your local machine or your cloud, you need first to download the source code and set the environment file, as follows:
+To start the STT worker on your local machine or your cloud, you need first to download the source code and set the environment file, as follows:

 ```bash
 git clone https://github.com/linto-ai/linto-platform-stt-standalone-worker